Digital marketing: Strategy

-To create a planned digital strategy, the company must review their digital proposition (what you are offering to consumers) and communicate it using digital customer targeting techniques.
-So, they must define online value proposition (OVP), this means the company must express clearly what they are offering customers online e.g., brand positioning.
+A planned digital strategy is where a company expresses clearly what they are offering customers online e.g., brand positioning.
+The marketing mix is a framework which can be used to facilitate this.

-The company should also (re)select target market segments and personas and define digital targeting approaches.

-After doing this effectively, it is important to review the marketing mix for online options.
-The marketing mix comprises the 4Ps – Product, Price, Promotion, and Place.
-Some academics have added three additional elements to the traditional 4Ps of marketing Process, Place, and Physical appearance making it 7Ps of marketing.

 Action

 The third and final stage requires the firm to set a budget and management systems.
 These must be measurable touchpoints, such as the audience reached across all digital platforms.
 Furthermore, marketers must ensure the budget and management systems are integrating the paid, owned, and earned media of the company.
 The Action and final stage of planning also requires the company to set in place measurable content creation e.g. oral, visual or written online media.

-After confirming the digital marketing plan, a scheduled format of digital communications (e.g. Gantt Chart) should be encoded throughout the internal operations of the company.
-This ensures that all platforms used fall in line and complement each other for the succeeding stages of digital marketing strategy.

 Understanding the market

 One way marketers can reach out to consumers and understand their thought process is through what is called an empathy map.
 An empathy map is a four-step process.
 The first step is through asking questions that the consumer would be thinking in their demographic.
 The second step is to describe the feelings that the consumer may be having.
 The third step is to think about what the consumer would say in their situation.
 The final step is to imagine what the consumer will try to do based on the other three steps.
 This map is so marketing teams can put themselves in their target demographics shoes.
 Web Analytics are also a very important way to understand consumers.
 They show the habits that people have online for each website.
 One particular form of these analytics is predictive analytics which helps marketers figure out what route consumers are on.
 This uses the information gathered from other analytics and then creates different predictions of what people will do so that companies can strategize on what to do next, according to the people's trends.